About the National Theatre of Scotland

 The National Theatre of Scotland was established in 2006 and has created over 200 productions.
 Being a theatre without walls and building-free, the Company presents a wide variety of work that ranges from large-scale productions to projects tailored to the smallest performing spaces.
 In addition to conventional theatres, the Company has performed in airports, schools, tower blocks, community halls, ferries and forests.

-The Company has toured extensively across Scotland and the rest of the UK, to North America, Australasia, Europe and South East Asia.
+The Company has toured extensively across Scotland, the rest of the UK and worldwide.
 Notable productions include Black Watch by Gregory Burke which won four Laurence Olivier Awards amongst a multitude of awards, David Greig’s The Strange Undoing of Prudencia Hart, a radical reimagining of Macbeth starring Alan Cumming, presented in Glasgow and at the Lincoln Center Festival and subsequently, Broadway, New York and Let The Right One In, adapted by Jack Thorne from John Ajvide Lindqvist's novel and screenplay, which won the 2014 South Bank Sky Arts Award for theatre.

 The National Theatre of Scotland creates much of its work in partnership with theatre-makers, companies, venues and participants across the globe.
 From extraordinary projects with schools and communities, to the ground-breaking online 5 Minute Theatre to landmark pieces such as The James Plays by Rona Munro - the National Theatre of Scotland’s aspiration is to tell the stories that need to be told and to take work to wherever audiences are to be found.